Ammo Storage Is Not Complicated But It’s Also Not Optional

 And as we’ll discuss shortly, humid environments are a serious threat to ammunition.

-That’s why garages, attics, unheated cabins, and vehicles are poor locations.
+That’s why garages, attics, unheated cabins, and the trunk of your car are poor locations.

 Ammo stored in such locations will seem fine for the first few years…

-But if left in these locations over several decades, the temperature swings will begin taking a toll on your ammunition’s shelf life.
+But if left in these locations over several decades, the temperature swings will begin taking a toll.

 So, where should your ammo be stored?